bdtripp/chord_and_scale_finder/README.md

 - C# Minor Chords:  C#/Db, E, G#/Ab
 - D  Major Chords:  D, F#/Gb, A
 - D  Minor Chords:  D, F, A
-- etc./
+- etc.\

-**Scales** will be listed next with the same format as the Chords./
+**Scales** will be listed next with the same format as the Chords.\

--	Each line will contain the seven musical notes that makeup the scale./
+-	Each line will contain the seven musical notes that makeup the scale.\

 Example:
 - C  Major Scale:  C, D, E, F, G, A, B